huheng96/ai4materials/README.md

 # ai4materials
-Here are the main codes for "Constructing combinatorial descriptors for interpretable and reliable machine learning: a case study in perovskite piezoceramics".
+Here are the main codes for "Interpretable machine learning for perovskite piezoceramics using combinatorial and knowledge-embedded descriptors".
+(Updating)
 Please contact heng_hu@nuaa.edu.cn if there's any question.